padmajapalaparthi/Digital-Forensics-Lab-Record/Ex.No-5 Autopsy.md

 # Ex.No 5 Use Autopsy to create a case and import evidence
-## Description
+## Aim
-Autopsy is an open-source digital forensics platform used for analyzing and extracting data from digital devices.
-Here's a step-by-step process on how to use Autopsy for a basic forensic investigation:
+To create a digital forensic case in Autopsy, import evidence, and analyze file system artifacts, user activity, and system events to understand the process of forensic investigation and evidence reporting.

 ### 1. Installation
 - Download and Install: Autopsy can be downloaded from the official website.
 Follow the installation instructions based on your operating system (Windows, Linux, or macOS).